charisma-ai/charisma-sdk-unity/README.md

 # Charisma SDK for Unity

-This Unity plugin is verified to work with projects using Unity versions up to `6000.1`.
+This Unity plugin is verified to work with projects using Unity versions up to `2022.2` and above.
 If you find the plugin also works in another version, feel free to submit a pull request to update this!

 If you have any questions or need a hand, please reach out to us at [hello@charisma.ai](mailto:hello@charisma.ai)!